This plugin allows WordPress to load data from a number of neighborhood-related APIs to be presented on a single page or within your own pages / posts

 More information and help can be found in the "Help" tab in the admin once the plugin is installed.

 This plugin is open-source donationware.
-I'm willing to accept and integrate well-written patches into the code, but the continued development of the plugin (new features, bug fixes, etc) by the plugin author is funded by either donations or companies willing to pay a nominal fee to have their data integrated.
-You can thank Zillow and Education.com for funding the vast majority of the development thus far.
-If you'd like to donate towards a particular feature however, please donate via PayPal.
-Getting me something sweet on my Amazon wishlist would certainly help grease the wheels for new features as well.
-I'm happily employed at Diverse Solutions though and so some feature ideas you may have are off-limits for me to work on.
+We’re willing to accept and integrate well-written patches into the code, but the continued development of the plugin (new features, bug fixes, etc) by the plugin author is funded by either donations or companies willing to pay a fee to have their data integrated.
+You can thank Zillow, and StreetAdvisor for funding the vast majority of the development thus far.
+This plugin is currently funded by StreetAdvisor, and being developed by Caffeine Interactive.

 If you'd like to contribute a feature suggestion or need to document a bug, please use the User Voice forum set up specifically for that purpose.
 With User Voice, each user gets a fixed number of votes that they can cast for any particular bug or feature.
 The higher the number of votes for an item, the higher the priority will be for that item as development commences on the plugin itself.